 Companies also have to make sure that their profits aren’t being endangered by its financial processes.
-ERP can deliver a real-time integrated financial workflow that can automatically collect billing data from every area of the organisation.
+ERP can deliver integrated financial workflow that can automatically collect billing data from every area of the organisation.
 This guarantees a centralised process for all financial activities, including month end, invoicing, supplier payments, and payroll.

 ERP can also analyse your employee performance compared to project costs and timelines.
 This is done through a comprehensive workflow system that provides your team with the information they need at any time to ensure that whatever project they’re working on is on target, including resource bandwidth and billable rates.
 This information lets you know if the right people are working on the right project at the right time.